dave-kennedy/banking/README.md

 1/4/2015,DEPOSIT,1000000.00
 ```

-The categories file should have columns for the name of each category and a list
+The categories file should have columns for the name of each category and a
-of matching keywords as a regular expression:
+pattern that matches one or more transaction descriptions:

 ```
-Name,Keywords
+Name,Pattern
 Deposits,^deposit$
 ```